-The Bonds are being issued in the principal amount of \$42,350,000 (preliminary, subject to change) pursuant to the Constitution and general laws of the State, including particularly Sections 45.001 and 45.003(b)(1), as amended, Texas Education Code, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), an election held in the District on May 6, 2023 (the "Election") and the Bond Order adopted on April 8, 2025 (the "Bond Order").
+The Bonds are being issued in the principal amount of \$40,130,000 pursuant to the Constitution and general laws of the State, including particularly Sections 45.001 and 45.003(b)(1), as amended, Texas Education Code, Chapter 1371, Texas Government Code, as amended ("Chapter 1371"), an election held in the District on May 6, 2023 (the "Election") and the Bond Order adopted on April 8, 2025 (the "Bond Order").
 As permitted by Chapter 1371, the Board, in the Bond Order, delegated the authority to certain District officials (the "Pricing Officer") to execute a pricing certificate (the "Pricing Certificate") establishing the pricing terms of the Bonds (the Pricing Certificate, and the Bond Order, are collectively referred to herein as the "Order").
+The Pricing Certificate was executed by the Pricing Officer of the District on June 4, 2025, which completed the sale of the Bonds.
 Proceeds from the sale of the Bonds will be used for the purpose of (i) construction, acquisition, renovation and equipment of school buildings in the district, the purchase of necessary sites for school buildings and the purchase of new school buses, and (ii) acquisition, installation, and update of instructional technology equipment for students and staff in the district and (iii) paying the costs of issuing the Bonds.